High Availability (HA) ¶

 Introduction ¶

-kOps runs each master in a dedicated autoscaling groups (ASG) and stores data on EBS volumes.
-That way, if a master node is terminated the ASG will launch a new master instance with the master's volume.
-Because of the dedicated EBS volumes, each master is bound to a fixed Availability Zone (AZ).
-If the AZ becomes unavailable, the master instance in that AZ will also become unavailable.
+kOps runs each control-plane node in a dedicated autoscaling groups (ASG) and stores data on EBS volumes.
+That way, if a control-plane node is terminated the ASG will launch a new control-plane instance with the control-plane node's volume.
+Because of the dedicated EBS volumes, each control-plane node is bound to a fixed Availability Zone (AZ).
+If the AZ becomes unavailable, the control-plane instance in that AZ will also become unavailable.

-For production use, you therefore want to run kubernetes in a HA setup with multiple masters.
-With multiple master nodes, you will be able both to do graceful (zero-downtime) upgrades and you will be able to survive AZ failures.
+For production use, you therefore want to run Kubernetes in a HA setup with multiple control-plane nodes.
+With multiple control-plane nodes, you will be able both to do graceful (zero-downtime) upgrades and you will be able to survive AZ failures.

 Very few regions offer less than 3 AZs.
-In this case, running multiple masters in the same AZ is an option.
-If the AZ with multiple masters becomes unavailable you will still have downtime with this configuration.
-But regular changes to master nodes such as upgrades will be graceful and without downtime.
+In this case, running multiple control-plane nodes in the same AZ is an option.
+If the AZ with multiple control-plane nodes becomes unavailable you will still have downtime with this configuration.
+But regular changes to control-plane nodes such as upgrades will be graceful and without downtime.

-If you already have a single-master cluster you would like to convert to a multi-master cluster, read the single to multi-master docs.
+If you already have a single control-plane node cluster you would like to convert to a multi control-plane node cluster, read the single to multi-master docs.

 Note that running clusters spanning several AZs is more expensive than running clusters spanning one or two AZs.
 This happens not only because of the master EC2 cost, but also because you have to pay for cross-AZ traffic.
 Depending on your workload you may therefore also want to consider running worker nodes only in two AZs.
 As long as your application do not rely on quorum, you will still have AZ fault tolerance.